EliasBaron/battleship-ui/README.md

 # Battleship Game

 This is a simple implementation of the classic Battleship game.
-The game is played on a 10x10 board against the computer, which takes random decisions.
+The game is played on a 10x10 board against the computer, which makes random decisions.

 ## Features